The Phoenix (newspaper): Archiving

 After the closing of the Boston Phoenix and the Providence Phoenix, Mindich reassured the public that the websites would be maintained, and the online and print archives would be preserved.
-Sometime in 2014, the websites ceased to function; when they did start to come back in 2015, the sites responded slowly and intermittently.
-As of 2018, they are dark.

-In November 2015, The Boston Globe announced that Mindich, with the help of former Phoenix columnist and current Northeastern University journalism professor Dan Kennedy, had donated the Phoenix's archives to Northeastern University’s Snell Library Archives and Special Collections.
+In November 2015, The Boston Globe announced that Mindich, with the help of former Phoenix columnist and current Northeastern University journalism professor Dan Kennedy, had donated the Phoenix's archives to Northeastern University's Snell Library Archives and Special Collections.
 The gift also included other publications associated with the Phoenix, including Boston After Dark, the Portland, Providence and Worcester Phoenix editions; El Planeta, Stuff and Stuff at Night magazines, and early issues of The Real Paper.
 Hard copies of the publications are currently available to the public at Snell Library.
 Northeastern's goal was to digitize the collection and make it available online, but the cost was found to be prohibitive.
-In 2021, it learned The Internet Archive already had ownership of the complete microfilm collection of the Phoenix from 1973 to 2013.
-Northeastern then allowed Internet Archive to make the collection available for download by the public without limits.
+In 2021, it learned that the Internet Archive already had ownership of the complete microfilm collection of the Phoenix from 1973 to 2013.
+Northeastern then allowed the Internet Archive to make the collection available for download by the public without limits.

-Records from WFNX were donated to Northeastern University's Snell Library Archives and Special Collections.
+Records from the Boston WFNX radio station were donated to Northeastern University's Snell Library Archives and Special Collections.

 In 2020, the online citizen science website Zooniverse started archiving the 1974 card file index, with the help of site users.
 After the finishing of the 1974 archives, Zooniverse moved to the 1980 index.

 Radio

 Over the years, PMCG acquired radio stations in Boston, Portland and Providence, notably the Boston alternative rock radio station WFNX.
 The company owned stations serving Metro Boston, New Hampshire, and Maine.
 The radio stations covered the same music, arts and political scene as the paper and sold to many of the same advertisers.
-The Maine station, WPHX, was sold to the owner of WXEX in 2011, while on May 16, 2012, the over-the-air signal and broadcast tower for the Boston station WFNX was sold to Clear Channel Communications and New Hampshire station WFEX has been sold to Blount Communications, the latter two transactions subject to FCC approval.
+The Maine station, WPHX-FM, was sold to the owner of WXEX in 2011, while on May 16, 2012, the over-the-air signal and broadcast tower for the Boston station WFNX was sold to Clear Channel Communications and New Hampshire station WFEX was sold to Blount Communications.
 Following FCC approval of the sale, WFNX stopped broadcasting on Tuesday, July 24, 2012; the webcast ended in May 2013.
 Former WFNX DJs and personalities Julie Kramer, Adam 12, Henry Santoro, and Paul Driscoll joined Boston.com and formed Radio BDC, another internet radio station.

-Records from WFNX were also donated to Northeastern University’s Snell Library Archives and Special Collections.
+Records from WFNX were also donated to Northeastern University's Snell Library Archives and Special Collections.